PacificCommunity/ofp-sam-transition-plan/workshops/2025-05-copenhagen/day_1.md

 and y (lat and lon).
 To produce a continuous heatmap that is differentiable, we use local regression with regression R=1.

-The modelling approach used for the IATTC SKJ study, archival tags were used to estimate movement, while conventional tags were used to estimate stock size trends.
+The modelling approach proposed for use for the IATTC SKJ study, archival tags were used to estimate movement, while conventional tags were used to estimate stock size trends.